-In simple terms, increasing the number of transistors in a GPU has a big impact on the potential performance of a graphics card-but transistors alone are not enough.
-It takes a truly great design, like the GCN Architecture, to effectively utilize that potential for real-world performance.
+In simple terms, increasing the number of transistors in a GPU has a big impact on the potential performance of a graphics card, but transistors alone are not enough.
+It takes a truly great design, like the GCN Architecture, to effectively use that potential and turn it into real-world performance.

 Partially Resident Textures (PRT)

-Partially Resident Textures (PRT) enables future games to utilize ultra-high resolution textures with the same performance as today's small and often repetitive textures.
+Partially Resident Textures (PRT) enable future games to utilize ultra-high resolution textures with the same performance as today's small and often repetitive textures.

 Improved Anisotropic Filtering (AF)

 Available on every modern GPU, anisotropic filtering is a technique that assists the GPU in making sure textures in your favorite games remain razor sharp, even at a distance.
 Most games now offer the ability to enable this feature, and the AMD Catalyst™ driver suite has long provided players with the option to force enable anisotropic filtering for all of their games.

 Where every GPU design differs, however, is in the way the anisotropic filtering is actually executed.
 The GCN Architecture has been specifically optimized to produce superior results when AF is enabled.

 Improved anisotropic filtering enables gamers to get sharper, better textures when this technology is enabled.